Trends In Patent Regime Of India From 2012-17: An Efficient Era?

 The increase in examination also came with an increase in the number of patents granted.
 The granting of patents witnessed a growth of 138.6% from 2012 to 2017.
 In 2012, the number of patents granted was 4,126 while in 2016-17, 9,847 patents were granted.

 ii.
 Fields Of Inventions In Which Patents Granted

 Consistently, the chemical field has had the largest share in the number of patents granted from 2012-2017 while fields such as bio-medical and agriculture engineering have had negligible shares (and thus clubbed together with other fields).

 iii.
 Pendency Time In India

-The World Intellectual Property Indicators 2017 Report by the World Intellectual Property Organisation analysed the pendency time across different patent offices in the world.
+The World Intellectual Property Indicators 2017 Report by the World Intellectual Property Organisation analyzed the pendency time across different patent offices in the world.
 The pendency time for first office action was calculated as the average time in months from request for examination to the first office action.
-If there is no requirement for applicants to request examination, it was calculated from filing date to date of first office action.
+If there is no requirement for applicants to request examination, it was calculated from the filing date to the date of the first office action.

 The pendency time for the final office decision was calculated as the average time (months) from request for examination to final decision.
-If there is no requirement for applicants to request examination, it was calculated from filing date to date of decision.
+If there is no requirement for applicants to request an examination, it was calculated from the filing date to the date of the decision.